-Sarah Wood, co-founder and chief operating officer of UK marketing technology company Unruly, agrees that business should not always be done as quickly as possible.
-“We’re a high- growth business but it’s not a 100 metre sprint, it’s a marathon,” she says.
+Sarah Wood, co-founder, and chief operating officer of UK marketing technology company Unruly agree that business should not always be done as quickly as possible.
+“We’re a high-growth business but it’s not a 100-meter sprint, it’s a marathon,” she says.
 “There are moments when you need to do fast but planned agility is paramount.”

 Finding the right speed for a business at any given point is difficult.
 While start-ups are in danger of burning out or missing big strategic opportunities because they cannot slam on the brakes, many large companies, mired in bureaucracy, are too slow to innovate.